ea7kir/TryRTMP/README.md

 exit status 1
 ```
 ## Notes
-`gst.LinkMany` has been editedto how I interpret @RSWilli's suggestion.
+`gst.LinkMany` has been edited to how I interpret @RSWilli's suggestion.

-Line 210 exits, because I'm using a summy destination url.
+Line 210 exits, because I'm using a dummy destination url.